tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

 [73] htmltools_0.5.8.1    lifecycle_1.0.4      mime_0.12            gridtext_0.1.5       ggExtra_0.10.1       bit64_4.6.0-1
 ```
 ## Folder descriptions
 In this paragraph, we explain the contents of each folder in this repository, including R script processing.
-Note that processing the data in sequential order, i.e., following the order of the folders, is necessary to replicate our results.
+Note that scripts depend on data and folders in the same directory structure as provided in this repository.
+Hence, processing the data in sequential order, and using the same folder structure, is necessary to replicate these results.

 ### Raw data
 Folder: `00_raw_data`, contains subfolders: